AdobeDocs/experience-manager-cloud-service.en/help/security/configuring-advanced-networking.md

 * [Dedicated egress IP address](#dedicated-egress-ip-address) - Configure traffic out of AEM as a Cloud Service to originate from a unique IP.
 * [Virtual Private Network (VPN)](#vpn) - Secure traffic between your infrastructure and AEM as a Cloud Service, if you have a VPN.

-This article first describes each of these options in detail and why you might use them, before describing how they are configured using the Cloud Manager UI and by using the API.
+This article first describes each of these options in detail and why you might use them, before describing how they are configured using the Cloud Manager UI and by using the API, and concludes with some advanced use cases.

 >[!CAUTION]
 >